Martin Oakley BACP (Accred) working with TEENAGERS (16+), ADULTS and COUPLES

 Please contact me either by email, telephone or mobile (text) 07813 345224.
 I will then respond to your enquiry with in a couple of days (subject to being away on business or on holiday) to discuss briefly the nature of your enquiry.

-We will agree an appointment between us to arrange an initial assessment session to discuss things in a little more detail.
-This will be totally ‘free’ and you are under no obligation to commit at this stage.
+We will agree an appointment between us to arrange an initial consultation assessment session to discuss things in a little more detail.
+This consultation fee is £25 for one hour and you are under no obligation to commit at this stage to session.

 Please note, if however we are unable to work together for professional reasons, we will discuss options and ways of finding the appropriate support you need.